 Public Health Services Awards Financial Conflicts of Interest Policy

-The PHS has adopted regulations (42CFR Part 50 Subpart F) (the Regulations) on Promoting Objectivity in Research.
-The Regulations establish standards for institutions and investigators in order to provide a reasonable expectation that the design, conduct and reporting of research funded under PHS grants will be free from bias resulting from investigator financial conflicts of interest.
-The Regulations apply to The George Institute and to its investigators who apply for or receive PHS research funding by a prime grant and to subawards where the originating sponsor is PHS.
+The PHS regulations (42CFR Part 50 Subpart F) (the Regulations) on Promoting Objectivity in Research establish standards for institutions and Investigators to provide a reasonable expectation that the design, conduct and reporting of research funded under PHS grants will be free from bias resulting from investigator financial conflicts of interest.
+This Policy and the Regulations apply to The George Institute and Investigators who apply for or receive a prime grant or subaward of PHS funding.

-The Regulations require investigators to disclose significant financial interests related to their institutional responsibilities before submitting applications for funding to PHS (e.g. funding from the National Institutes of Health, the Food and Drug Administration, the Centers for Disease Control), or to a PHS Grantee1
+The Regulations require investigators to disclose significant financial interests related to their institutional responsibilities before submitting applications for funding to PHS or to a PHS Grantee1.
+PHS funding includes funding from the National Institutes of Health, the Food and Drug Administration, the Centres for Disease Control and other organisations.

 Conflict of interest Committee or COIC means The George Institute’s committee to consider and manage conflicts of interest.